MI-IFM/BenjaminDSmith/README.md

 I have also published several articles on U.S. trade policy in **[The National Interest](https://nationalinterest.org/profile/ben-smith)**.

-Feel free to follow me on **[Twitter](https://twitter.com/benjamindbsmith)** where I occasionally enjoy posting things related to trade disputes and being a Brit abroad in the U.S.
+Follow me on **[Twitter](https://twitter.com/benjamindbsmith)** where I occasionally enjoy posting things related to trade disputes and being a Brit abroad in the U.S.

 Check out my C.V. <a href="https://github.com/bensmith-ipe/BenjaminDSmith/files/3693740/CV_US.pdf" target="_blank">Here</a>